gubaido/gubaido/README.md

 <!---
 gubaido/gubaido is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes. varifai a Facebook now ond have fb dejavold so click a link and varifai to Facebook